sdcorp/web-dev-links/README.md

 [Utility JS-functions](https://www.30secondsofcode.org/js/p/1) - List of utility-functions written on vanilla JS (have analogs from libs such as lodash, ramda) 🔥

-[Lodash](https://lodash.com) - Utility library with a lot of useful functions 👀
+[Lodash](https://lodash.com) - Utility library with a lot of useful functions (Not recommending to use it now and suggesting to replace it by ES6 analogs)

 [Ramda](https://ramdajs.com/) - Utility functional library with a lot of useful functions